 7. Interrupt conversations

 There will be moments when you will find yourself floating amongst people who all seem to be deep in conversation.
 Interrupt one.
-If this is a problem for you, then it’s time to grow and stretch, get out of your comfort zone and remember the end goal.
+If this is a problem for you, then it’s time to get out of your comfort zone and remember the end goal.
 A pool in the back-yard.
 Private school for the kids.
 A restored ’96 Mitsubishi 3000 GT.
 (Some day. . . ) As for briefly interrupting a conversation to introduce yourself, it should not be considered rude to walk up to a two-some or three-some and simply introduce yourself.
 You don’t have to hijack the conversation, just give them your first name, get theirs and start listening.
 Then when there’s a chance to contribute, repeat steps 4-7.

 Oh, and if you skipped over the drunk-related links embedded above, please go back and click on one.
 They cracked me up and don’t worry they are work appropriate.